jlpteaching/ECS154B/lab1/lab1.md

 We are creating a 32-bit RISC-V CPU (rv32i).
 The book will not contain the *exact* answers to the labs, though it will be very useful.

+**Hint**: You may not need to use all of the modules provided.
+You only need to implement the *R-type* instructions, not all RISC-V instructions on this lab assignment.

 # Part III: Implement the ADD instruction

 **The test for this part is `dinocpu.SingleCycleAddTesterLab1`**